Property investor information

 Proximity.
 This is a very important factor as certain parts of any town are always in more demand than others and grow at a better rate.
 Walking distance to the city centre is always a contributing factor.

-Traditionally property has doubled in value approximately every 10 years.
-However, it has not gone up at an even rate over 10 years.
-Property traditionally will have nil growth or negative growth over 5 years and rapid growth over the other 5 years.
-When we have a 5 year period of nil growth (which has been the case from 2007 to 2012) there could well be a period of rapid growth right around the corner.
+Traditionally property has doubled in value every 10-15 years.
+However, it does not go up at an even rate year by year.
+Traditionally, property will have nil growth or even negative growth for 5-7 years and rapid growth over the next 5-7 years.

 So is now a good time to buy?

-Prices will probably never be cheaper and will rise from here.
+Prices will probably never be cheaper and will keep rising over time.

 Contact us today to enquire regarding finance for property investment.